 According to 2019 VCRP survey data, MCI and MI are reported separately and not as a mixture.
 The total number of uses reported for MCI is 5137; 480 of these are in leave-on products (Table 1).
 MI has 6037 reported uses; 1042 of these are in leave-on products.
-The Council is currently conducting a concentration of use survey.
+The uses have increased significantly since the original report on MCI/MI was published: in 1986, the total number of uses reported for the ingredient mixture was $381.^{1}$ In 2019, the Council reported that MCI/MI (3:1) is used at up to 7.5 ppm in leave-on products and at up to 15 ppm in rinse-off products.
+In the original report, concentration of use was reported as a range; the concentration of use range for MCI/MI in both leave-on and rinse-off products was reported to be <0.1-1%. (<1000-10,000 ppm)

-MCI and MI may be used in products that can be incidentally ingested or come into contact with mucous membranes; for example, there are uses reported in bath preparations, bath soaps and detergents, and lipsticks.
-Additionally, some ingredients have been reported to be used in products that may come into contact with the eyes; for example, these ingredients are reported to be used in eye makeup preparations.
-Moreover, some ingredients have been reported to be used in spray and powder products that could possibly be inhaled; for example, MCI and MI are reported to be used in colognes, hair sprays, and face powders.
-In practice, 95% to 99% of the droplets/particles released from cosmetic sprays have aerodynamic equivalent diameters > $10 \,\mu m$, with propellant sprays yielding a greater fraction of droplets/particles below $10 \,\mu m$ compared with pump spray.
-Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.
-Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are 400-fold to 1000-fold less than protective regulatory and guidance limits for inert airborne respirable particles in the workplace.
+MCI and MI may be used in products that can be incidentally ingested or come into contact with mucous membranes; for example, there are uses reported in lipsticks (reported in the VCRP only; concentration not reported), bath preparations (0.000019 ppm), and bath soaps and detergents (up to 15 ppm).
+Additionally, some ingredients have been reported to be used in products that may come into contact with the eyes; for example, these ingredients are reported to be used in eye makeup preparations (reported in the VCRP only; concentration not reported).
+Moreover, some ingredients have been reported to be used in spray and powder products that could possibly be inhaled; for example, MCI and MI are reported to be used in colognes (0.075 ppm), hair sprays (7.5 ppm), and face powders (reported in the VCRP only; concentration not reported).
+In practice, 95% to 99% of the droplets/particles released from cosmetic sprays have aerodynamic equivalent diameters > 10 μm, with propellant sprays yielding a greater fraction of droplets/particles below 10 μm compared with pump spray.6-9 Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.
+Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are 400-fold to 1000-fold less than protective regulatory and guidance limits for inert airborne respirable particles in the workplace.10-12

-In the European Union, MCI/MI is listed as a preservative in Annex V that is limited to a maximum concentration of 0.0015% in rinse-off products as a 3:1 ratio of MCI:MI.
-12 The Scientific Committee on Consumer Safety (SCCS) concluded in 2009 that MCI/MI in a ratio of 3:1 does not pose a risk to the health of the consumer when used as a preservative at a maximum concentration of 0.0015 % in rinse-off cosmetic products, apart from its sensitizing potential.
-13 Induction and elicitation were considered less likely in a rinse-off product than when the same concentration is present in a leave-on product.
+In the European Union, MCI/MI is listed as a preservative in Annex V that is limited to a maximum concentration of 0.0015% (i.e. 15 ppm) in rinse-off products as a 3:1 ratio of MCI:MI.
+The Scientific Committee on Consumer Safety (SCCS) in 2009 noted that MCI/MI is a well-recognized skin sensitizer at current conditions of use and concentration.
+The SCCS concluded that MCI/MI in a ratio of 3:1 does not pose a risk to the health of the consumer when used as a preservative at a maximum concentration of 0.0015 % in rinse-off cosmetic products, apart from its sensitizing potential.
+Induction and elicitation were considered less likely in a rinse-off product than when the same concentration is present in a leave-on product.